 If you received a letter and claim form from CPP, and you wanted to claim compensation, you had to submit the claim form to the scheme administrators by 30 August 2014.

-We understand the scheme administrators will not consider compensation claims they receive after 30 August 2014, other than in two exceptional circumstances:
+The scheme administrators will not consider compensation claims they received after 30 August 2014, other than in two exceptional circumstances:

-If either of these exceptional circumstances apply to you, you should send a written request to be considered for compensation (together with supporting documents and your completed claim form) to the scheme administrators at:
+If either of these exceptional circumstances apply to you, you should send a written request to be considered for compensation, and include supporting documents and your completed claim form.

 Scheme Processing Services Limited